 PhD students may qualify for their own UMRCP resources depending on who is overseeing their research and their advisor relationship.
 Students should consult with their PhD program administrator to determine their eligibility.
 ITS will confirm this status when a UMRCP request is submitted.

-Undergraduates and Masters Students
+Undergraduate and Masters Students

 Undergraduate and Masters students do not currently qualify for their own UMRCP.
 They can be added as users or administrators of another person’s UMRCP.
 Students can also access other ITS programs such as Great Lakes for Course Accounts, and Student Teams.